Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 Unix-like operating systems.
 The difficulty ranges from medium to high.
 An academic background in computer science is desirable but not essential.

+### Port [stali](http://sta.li) to use bionic

+So far [static linux](http://sta.li) requires [uclibc](http://www.uclibc.org) for most userland tools and glibc for some exceptions.
+We'd like to replace the uclibc dependency with bionic from android.

+This project can be achieved on a tool by tool basis because it will require some code patching.

+***Requirements:*** Good C/Unix knowledge is necessary.

+### Port [9base](http://tools.suckless.org/9base) to use bionic

+So far 9base uses the hosts C library.
+We'd like to replace the host libc dependency with bionic from android.

+This project can be extended to do the same in [plan9port](http://swtch.com/plan9port/) by Russ Cox, if the progress is fast in achieving this.

+***Requirements:*** Good C/Unix knowledge is essential.

+### Write ld wrapper or replacement for static linking

+The GNU autotools such as automake and autoconf are completely unusable in non-chroot'ed cross-compile environments and often completely fail to produce statically linked libraries or executables.
+Also they are extremely slow and bloated.

+The stali build system is not using autotools for good reason, however many Unix/Linux open source packages do.
+To create statically linked libraries out of the ld arguments we need an ld wrapper or re-implementation that creates static libraries or executables.
+This would enable us to build static libraries and executables out of any automake generated makefiles without the need to write make replacements or patching the build system of a particular package.

+The ld wrapper needs to be extended to also link against uclibc first and if that fails to fallback to glibc, in order to produce smaller executables in the general case.

+***Requirements:*** Good C/Unix knowledge is essential, knowledge about linking/linker internals are desirable..

+### goblin

+Write the most used unix userland commands in the new [Go language](http://golang.org) created by Google to form a robust base for future Unix-like userlands that do not suffer from the vulnerabilities that are common in C or C++ code.
+The minimum of commands that need to be implemented in Go are those found in [9base](http://tools.suckless.org/9base).

+Having goblin would allow to migrate decent web frameworks like [werc](http://werc.cat-v.org) on a proper foundation.

+***Requirements:*** Good C/Unix and Go knowledge is essential.

+### Write a decent bug and issue tracking system

+All bug and issue tracking systems that exist have many issues themselves, some are too simplistic and have a web-only approach, some only focus mails, some do many unrelated things, most of them are very complicated and monstrous.

+We need a decent bug and issue tracking system that not only can be used for bug tracking but also for dealing with issues in customer relations.

+It is crucial that all communication can be done via email but also that all communication can tracked and done via a proper web interface.

+The system should not attempt to achieve too many features such as enforcing some role management which is found in some existing systems.
+It should focus on the most basic tasks instead and get them right.
+Most existing systems provide all such functionality but often in very cumbersome ways.

+***Requirements:*** Good C/Shell/web technology/HTML5 knowledge would be desirable, knowledge of bug tracking and issue tracking in practice is essential.

+### Write a decent mailing list Web archive system

+All web archive systems such as hypermail, pipermail, etc. have plenty drawbacks and are quite out-dated.
+This task requires to write a completely new web mailing list archiving tool that follows the thread view concepts found in the mutt MUA and which is designed with low footprint and efficiency in mind.

+We expect this tool as a stand-alone Unix tool written in C or shell.

+***Requirements:*** Good C/Shell/HTML5 knowledge would be desirable.

 ### Unix utilities

 Projects like [dmenu](http://tools.suckless.org/dmenu) prove that it's possible